Residential Life Policies

 Exceptions to this policy

-Sworn peace officers employed by public agencies who are authorized to wear, carry or transport a weapon as part of their official equipment are authorized to carry their authorized weapon but are encouraged to report their presence to the Goucher College Office of Public Safety.
+Sworn peace officers employed by public agencies who are authorized to wear, carry or transport a weapon as part of their official equipment are authorized to carry their authorized weapon but are encouraged to report their presence to the Goucher College Office of Campus Safety.
 People may carry OC (oleoresin capsicum) spray for self-defense purposes.
-Groups using weapons as theatrical props should report that information to the Goucher College Office of Public Safety.
+Groups using weapons as theatrical props should report that information to the Goucher College Office of Campus Safety.
 The use of weapons in programs sanctioned or sponsored by student clubs (e.g., fencing club), where such items are maintained, stored, and monitored by a college staff member, and are used in a controlled, monitored environment, are permitted.